Rain 2

+Rain 2 (Korean: 태양을 피하는 방법; RR: Taeyang-eul pihaneun bangbeob), alternately titled How to Avoid the Sun, is the second Korean-language studio album by South Korean recording artist Rain, released through JYP Entertainment on October 16, 2003.
+It spawned two singles: the titular track "How to Avoid the Sun" and "You Already Knew".
+A R&B and pop album, Rain 2 was primarily written and produced by JYP founder Park Jin-young, Bang Si-hyuk, along with several other contributors.

+Commercially, the album peaked at number six on the monthly album charts in South Korea and was the 19th best-selling album of 2003, selling over 127,000 copies.
+It sold over 166,000 copies by the end of the following year.
+The title track received seven first place music program awards in South Korea and won a Mobile Popularity Award at the 2003 Mnet Music Video Festival.

+Background and composition

+Rain 2 (Korean: 태양을 피하는 방법) is also referred to as How to Avoid the Sun or How to Run From the Sun.
+The single "How to Avoid the Sun" is about a person who still harbors feelings for a previous lover, using the sun as a metaphor to convey how the person is unable to stop thinking about them.
+The lyrics and music video express how the sun is omnipresent and cannot be avoided even if you hide underground or cover it with the palm of your hand.

 Singles

 "How to Avoid the Sun" was released as the first single.
 The single put Rain on the map in Korea, going to number one on the charts.
 At the time of the album's release, there were two versions of the song: the radio mix, credited as the guitar remix, and the original version.
 The song lyrics describe feeling a love so strong that it is impossible to run from.
 The music video was shot in Seoul.
 In it, you see Rain running from the sun throughout the city, trying his best to avoid it, but always failing.

 On the May 10, 2007, episode of the Colbert Report, Stephen Colbert presented his audience with a parody of the "Ways to Avoid the Sun" music video.
 The parody featured Colbert singing in Korean and mimicking elements from the Rain video including running from the sun and dancing in a parking garage.
 The video was created in response to Rain topping Colbert in Time's open online poll.
 "You Already Knew" was released as a promotional single as a follow-up to "How to Avoid the Sun".